WAVI-ice-sheet-model/WAVIhpc/docs/advanced_functionality.md

 [Please read here for more information about Julia environments](https://pkgdocs.julialang.org/v1/environments/#Creating-your-own-environments).

-## Updating code in `template_bas/` and updating `anewcase/`
+## Pulling code from a template to existing case directory
-First, check the differences between the original template (template_bas) and anewcase:
+First, check the differences between the original template (`template_bas/`) and your current case directory (`anewcase/`):

 ```bash
 diff --brief --recursive cases/template_bas/ cases/anewcase/
 ```

-This will show you files you have updated, you can partially rsync these files to only transfer updates.
+This will show you files you have updated in your case directory, since copying them over from the template.

+You can _partially_ rsync these files to only transfer updates.

 For example, if we had changed `template_bas/code/myfunction.jl`, and wanted to move this change to `anewcase/code/myfunction.jl`: